 If done right, compartmentalizing different functions of your commerce environment and introducing limited interconnections ensures that failures or risks associated with one API remain isolated, preventing/minimizing the impact on other systems.

 Reduced Dependencies on Individual Technologies

 You can now mix and match different technologies to create the exact commerce solution your business needs.
 You no longer need to compromise or use a solution that meets less than 100% of your needs.
 For instance, you can now power your commerce with an eCommerce engine from one solution (e.g., Oracle Commerce, SAP Hybris, etc.) while using a CSM from another and an Inventory Management solution from yet another – and so forth.

 Lower/Higher Commerce Licensing Costs

 Depending on your licensing model, going headless can allow for additional savings or result in additional costs.
 Decoupling the front-end from the back-end means moving work off to “headless” servers, which is great if you use core-based commerce licenses.
 On the other hand, since many headless layers will make multiple API calls to Oracle Commerce/ATG per page, costs for metric-based licenses can increase.

 Higher Infrastructure Costs

-The result of decoupling your front-end from back-end is two separate environments (or sets of environments) that need to be hosted and managed.
+The result of decoupling your front-end from the back-end is two separate environments (or sets of environments) that need to be hosted and managed.
 As you will need more infrastructure to support the same level of traffic, related costs can also go up.
-In addition to the month-to-month infrastructure costs, there is an upfront investment required to redesign your commerce application and design the front-end.
+In addition to the month-to-month infrastructure costs, there is an upfront investment required to redesign your commerce application and design the front end.